capital-G/supercollider-wiki/Miscellaneous-project-information-(CI,-maintenance-scripts,-etc.).md

 We have CI provided by AppVeyor (Windows) and Travis (Linux, macOS).
 If a commit changes _only_ non-schelp documentation, _without_ renaming, adding, or removing files, you may want to consider adding `[skip ci]` to the commit message so it does not waste CI resources.
+See https://github.com/supercollider/supercollider/wiki/Continuous-Integration---Travis-&-Appveyor#skip-ci.

 S3 Build Hosting
 ----------------